 Vision.
 AI is positioned as an enterprise change blueprint, owned by the executive, with a roadmap that ties to core drivers — customer experience, operating margin, competitive resilience — not as a technical backlog owned by IT.

 Voice.
 Executives talk about AI internally with the same regularity they talk about quarterly results.
-Pilots that succeed have CEOs mentioning specific outcomes by name; pilots that stall have CEOs delegating the conversation entirely to a chief AI officer who is then disempowered.
+Pilots that succeed have CEOs naming specific outcomes; pilots that stall have CEOs delegating the conversation entirely to a chief AI officer who is then disempowered.

 Value.
 Initiatives are scoped against measurable outcomes (cycle time, defect rate, conversion lift) rather than activity (pilots completed, models trained).
 When the executive is the one defining the value metric, the initiative inherits accountability.